flutter/website/src/docs/get-started/install/_path-mac-linux.md

     so edit `$HOME/.bashrc`.
     Mac OS Catalina uses the Z shell by default, so edit `$HOME/.zshrc`.
-    The file path and filename might be even different on your machine.
+    If you are using a different shell, the file path and filename will be different on your machine.
  3. Add the following line and change `[PATH_TO_FLUTTER_GIT_DIRECTORY]` to be the path where you cloned Flutter's git repo:

     ```terminal